Stains on Cloth Nappies

 These are photos of my Easyfit V1.
 The first photo is how the nappy looked straight after coming out of the washing machine.
 The second photo is of the same nappy after approx 24 hours on the line on a cloudy day.
 (I left the nappy out overnight as well.)
 The stain had almost entirely gone using only the power of the sun.

 How frequently cloth nappies get stained really seems to vary baby to baby.
-My first Son wasn’t too bad as his poo was thicker and held more by the liner.
-My second Son had extremely runny poo and stained virtually every nappy he poo’d in and my daughter was a mix of the two, sometimes she stained and sometimes she didn't.
-All three children have been exclusively breastfed and have all used the same nappies and I’ve used the same detergent.
+My first son wasn’t too bad as his poo was thicker and held more by the liner.
+My second son had extremely runny poo and stained virtually every nappy he pooed in and my daughter was a mix of the two: sometimes she stained and sometimes she didn't.
+All three children were exclusively breastfed, all used the same nappies and I used the same detergent.

 So how can you remove stains without damaging your nappies?
 The answer is SUNSHINE or, more accurately, UV light from the sun.
 Here comes the science bit, it’s been a long time since I studied science so any scientists reading this please excuse any glaring errors and I’d love to be corrected.
 Coloured things are only coloured because they absorb light.
 The light moves the electrons in the molecule into an excited state.
 The excited molecules are often more reactive; they may decompose or react with oxygen in the air.
 If they react then they are likely to be converted to things that are less strongly coloured.
 "The stains aren’t removed but through a process of oxidisation they are made invisible by changing the way the colour (or stain) absorbs the light to make them seem colourless."

-So in layman’s terms hang your wet nappies (or stained clothes) in the sunlight and the stains will disappear or at least fade.
+So in layman’s terms, hang your wet nappies (or stained clothes) in the sunlight and the stains will disappear or at least fade.
 Any UV exposure will help to lighten the stains, so if you don’t have access to an outside line or balcony, lay them with the stain facing the light on a window ledge or hang on a drying rack next to a window.
 The sunlight will fade the stain in bright sunshine or even on a cloudy day.
 The stronger and more direct the sun the better and quicker the results.
 In the summer one afternoon’s sun may be enough but in the winter or autumn in the UK a few days might be needed.
-The sun will lighten all stains even old ones.

 At this time of year there seems to be more wet than dry days.
-If it’s raining and you have stained nappies, i still put mine outside on the line.
-I’m sure my neighbours think i’m mad putting things out when it’s raining (and taking photos of my stained nappies)but it really does work.
+If it’s raining and you have stained nappies, I still put mine outside on the line.
+I’m not sure what my neighbours think when I put things out when it’s raining (and take photos of my stained nappies) but it really does work.
 I also find the rain helps to soften cotton nappies that have gone hard.
 I believe this is because rain water is soft water whereas my tap water is hard.